netrc/jekyll-now/_posts/2017-08-05-Grim-Visag'd-War.md

 ---
 layout: post
 title: Grim Visag'd War
+published: true
 ---
  Chirstopher's Nolan's [Dunkirk](http://www.imdb.com/title/tt5013056/combined) is a masterpiece, best of the year.
 Two main points:

 ### Dun-ception
-Turn's out that Nolan's [Inception](http://www.imdb.com/title/tt1375666/combined) wasn't just a movie, but re-introduced a new way frame story-telling, not with flash-backs, but with multi-track, multi-timescale story lines.
+Turn's out that Nolan's [Inception](http://www.imdb.com/title/tt1375666/combined) wasn't just a movie, but re-introduced a new way to frame story-telling, not with flash-backs, but with multi-track, multi-timescale story lines.
 That's sounds bizarre but it enables three different stories, with three different time-spans to be told and intercut in one linear narrative.
 In Inception, that was just a cute plot gimmick, weird and fun.
 Here it is the critical form of the movie, driving forward the